PSNI F.C.

-PSNI Football Club is an intermediate Northern Irish football club that plays in the NIFL Premier Intermediate League.
+PSNI Football Club is an intermediate Northern Irish football club that plays in the Mid-Ulster Football League Intermediate B division.
 The club is associated with the Police Service of Northern Ireland, and its home ground is Newforge Lane in Belfast.

 History

-PSNI FC was founded in 1928 as RUC (Royal Ulster Constabulary) and changed its name in 2002, following the NI police service's name change.
+PSNI FC was founded in 1928 as RUC, derived from Royal Ulster Constabulary.
+Due to the connection with the police, prior to 2002, a number of teams with republican support would refuse to play matches against RUC.
+The club changed its name in 2002, following the police service's name change to the PSNI.

 The club joined the Northern Amateur Football League in 1956 and became one of its leading clubs before being elevated to the Irish League B Division in 1975.
 The club stayed at this level until failing to gain a place in the reorganised and re-branded IFA Championship in 2008.

-Although originally only serving members of the Police Service of Northern Ireland could play for the team, that rule no longer exists.

-In February, 2019, Will Horwood was appointed as the PSNI FC manager.
-6 months later, in early November, 2019, Will decided to appoint 20 year old Rhys Hadden as the assistant manager.

-In January, 2020, Glenn Taggart was appointed manager of PSNI FC.
+They were relegated in 2020 on a points-per-game basis, due to the season being cut short due to the COVID-19 pandemic in Northern Ireland.